microsoft/evodiff/README.md

 * ``` LR_AR_38M() ```

 Note: if you want to download a `BLOSUM` model, you will first need to download [data/blosum62-special-MSA.mat](https://github.com/microsoft/evodiff/blob/main/data/blosum62-special-MSA.mat).

+## Available models

+We investigated two types of forward processes for diffusion over discrete data modalitiesto determine which would be most effective.
+In order-agnostic autoregressive diffusion [OADM](https://arxiv.org/abs/2110.02037), one amino acid is converted to a special mask token at each step in the forward process.
+After $T=L$ steps, where $L$ is the length of the sequence, the entire sequence is masked.
+We additionally designed discrete denoising diffusion probabilistic models [D3PM](https://arxiv.org/abs/2107.03006) for protein sequences.
+In EvoDiff-D3PM, the forward process corrupts sequences by sampling mutations according to a transition matrix, such that after $T$ steps the sequence is indistinguishable from a uniform sample over the amino acids.
+In the reverse process for both, a neural network model is trained to undo the previous corruption.
+The trained model can then generate new sequences starting from sequences of masked tokens or of uniformly-sampled amino acids for EvoDiff-OADM or EvoDiff-D3PM, respectively.
+We trained all EvoDiff sequence models on 42M sequences from UniRef50 using a dilated convolutional neural network architecture introduced in the [CARP](https://doi.org/10.1101/2022.05.19.492714) protein masked language model.
+We trained 38M-parameter and 640M-parameter versions for each forward corruption scheme and for left-to-right autoregressive (LRAR) decoding.

+To explicitly leverage evolutionary information, we designed and trained EvoDiff MSA models using the [MSA Transformer](https://proceedings.mlr.press/v139/rao21a.html) architecture on the [OpenFold](https://github.com/aqlaboratory/openfold) dataset}.
+To do so, we subsampled MSAs to a length of 512 residues per sequence and a depth of 64 sequences, either by randomly sampling the sequences ("Random") or by greedily maximizing for sequence diversity ("Max").
+Within each subsampling strategy, we then trained EvoDiff MSA models with the OADM and D3PM corruption schemes.

 ## Unconditional sequence generation